Many women find that the side effects are often worse at the start of treatment. They usually settle down after a few weeks or months.

 Hormone therapy can cause a few problems with your digestive system.

 You may feel sick.
 This is usually mild and settles down after a few days or weeks.
-Your doctor or nurse can prescribe anti sickness tablets, which should help.
+Your doctor can prescribe anti sickness tablets, which should help.

 You might have constipation or diarrhoea.
 This is usually mild and can be controlled with diet or drugs.
 But as with any diarrhoea, if it is severe or lasts for more than 2 or 3 days, you need to tell your doctor or nurse.